Skip to main content

 Hand-optimizing Bytecode

 It's worth considering whether hand-optimizing the contract is necessary at all.
-If the contract works and there is no glaring inefficiency in the bytecode, perhaps the best optimization is to not to obsess prematurely about things like transaction size.
+If the contract works and there is no glaring inefficiency in the bytecode, perhaps the best optimization is to not to obsess prematurely about the transaction size with Bitcoin Cash's negligible fees.

 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.